thin-edge/thin-edge.io/docs/src/howto-guides/0012_install_and_enable_software_management.md

 > Note: Disconnecting thin-edge device from cloud with `tedge disconnect c8y` command will stop and disable the software management feature.

-### Manually starting and stopping software management services
+### Manually enabling and disabling software management feature

 For debugging purpose or to disable/enable the software management services, one can start/stop manually as shown below.